DeNic0la/DeNic0la/README.md

 Hello there
-I am Nicola Fioretti, an 19-year-old Software Developer from Switzerland.
+I am Nicola Fioretti, a 20-year-old Software Developer from Switzerland.
 I started my journey as a Software developer in 2019.

 ## :fire: My Stats: